Computer Vision Explained: Futurist & AI Expert Ian Khan on Visual Recognition

 Top 10 Computer Vision experts to follow

-Dr. Fei-Fei Li: Co-director of Stanford's Human-Centered Institute, Li co-developed ImageNet, the dataset significantly machine vision deep learning.
+Dr. Fei-Fei Li: Co-director of Stanford’s Human-Centered AI Institute, Li co-developed ImageNet, the dataset that significantly advanced machine vision through deep learning.
 Her work has set standards in object detection and image classification.

-Dr. Geoffrey : While renowned his deep learning contributions, Hinton's algorithms form the backbone of many computer vision advancements.
-His work at Brain, especially on neural network architectures, has influenced image recognition profoundly.
+Dr. Geoffrey Hinton: While renowned for his deep learning contributions, Hinton’s algorithms form the backbone of many computer vision advancements.
+His work at Google Brain, especially on neural network architectures, has influenced image recognition profoundly.

 Dr. Yann LeCun: A pioneer in convolutional neural networks (CNNs), LeCun’s early work laid the foundation for many current computer vision applications.
 As Facebook’s Chief AI Scientist, he continues to influence the domain.